Please refer to the specific start and end dates indicated beneath your course of choice.

 Course fees are noted with the individual course descriptions.
 They include tuition and where applicable, lab and/or material fees, and HST.

-Chatham-Kent learners between the ages of 16 and 59 will be assessed a $23.50 administration fee for the first CREDIT course and $19.50 for each additional CREDIT course.
+Learners between the ages of 16 and 59 will be assessed administration fees in the amount of $37.00 for the first credit course and $28.00 for each additional credit course, per semester.

 Non-Credit courses, and courses/ workshops under 12 hours in duration are exempt from this fee.
 Non-Credit courses are identified by an “N” at the end of the course code, e.g. GNR 1185N.
 Administration fees are used to assist with the delivery of technology access, student services, transcripts, certifications, and the maintenance of campus student centers.